irdest/irdest/docs/developer/src/technical/client/basic.md

 `ECB4-30B9-4416-C403-716F-601F-FC56-9AD3-BD2E-3892-227A-84AD-E6FC-A1CE-0A92-03F6` will be delivered to all applications that are _listening_ on this namespace.

-### API example
+## Putting it all together

 This is a small program demonstrating the most basic usage of the ratman-client SDK.
-At start-up it registers a new address, listens to any incoming messages, and returns them as they are to the sender.
+At start-up it registers a new address, listens to any incoming messages, and returns them as they are to their sender.

 ```rust
 use libratman::{